7 Jewelry Terms You Need to Know

 Brilliance is the flashes of white light exiting the top and sides of a gemstone.

-Moissanite's superior refractive index makes Moissanite the most brilliant fine gemstone on earth.
+Moissanite's remarkable refractive index sets it apart as the most brilliant high-quality gemstone available today.

 Moissanite has 250% the fire of diamond